Siddiq Hasan Khan: Death

-After forcing Ṣiddīq Ḥasan to retire, the British authorities would also destroy his personal networks across the Islamic World.
-He was banned from maintaining contacts with his publishers in Cairo or Istanbul, and the publication of his works were shut down.
+After deposing Ṣiddīq Ḥasan, the colonial authorities banned him from maintaining contacts with his publishers in Cairo or Istanbul, and the publication of his works were proscribed.
 After the emergence of Salafiyya movement, his Arabic treatises would be published across the Arab world.
 In 1890, Khan fell extremely ill with hepatitis.
-Resident Francis Henvey, Griffin's replacement, dispatched a medical officer but refused to administer medicine for fear that, given the terminal nature of Khan's illness, the British would be accused of poisoning him.
+Resident Francis Henvey, Griffin's replacement, dispatched a medical officer but refused to administer medicine for fear that, given the terminal nature of Khan's illness, Henvey would be accused of poisoning him.
 Khan died on 20 February 1890.

 Reception

 According to University of Erfurt professor Jamal Malik, the British overthrow of Khan was due to a number of political concerns rather than wrongdoing on Khan's own part.
 The start of the Mahdist War in Sudan in 1881 (which Khan ironically openly opposed), diplomatic ties between Khan's wife and the Sharif of Mecca and Khan's letter exchanges with Ottoman Sultan Abdul Hamid II all caused the British authorities to fear a pan-Islamist uprising.
 To withdraw the accusations against Khan, however baseless they were, would have weakened the British Empire's position in the wider Muslim world.
 Eventually, British officials admitted that they had overreacted based on rumors and intrigues among Bhopal's political elite and that Khan had been falsely accused; regardless, the Indian nationalist movement still regarded him as a hero in the anti-colonialist struggle.
 Upon Khan's death, his widow Shah Jahan negotiated with British authorities to have all of his official titles restored posthumously; Shah Jahan saw this as vindication of her belief that her husband had been falsely slandered, and filled her new court with Khan's relatives and associates.
 Among other details, Siddiq Hasan Khan had accused the Wahhabis of engaging in inter-religious violence and bloodshed and still clinging to the same traditionalist views for which Khan also criticized the Indian Sufis and Shi'ites.